 The Company's primary project, located in the mining friendly state of Idaho, is the 100% owned and fully environmentally permitted, Idaho Cobalt Project (the "ICP").
-The ICP is comprised of the mine and mill located in Lemhi County outside of the town of Salmon, Idaho, and a cobalt production refining facility ("CPF") to be located along a railhead in an industrial hub in southern Idaho.
+The ICP is comprised of the mine and mill located in Lemhi County outside of the town of Salmon, Idaho, and a cobalt production refining facility ("CPF") once and if the project is given approval by the Board, will likely be located along a railhead in an industrial hub in southern Idaho.
 A feasibility level study was completed on the ICP in 2007 to produce a high purity cobalt metal suitable for critical applications in the aerospace sector.
 By November 2012, the Company had spent US\$65.3M and completed two of three stages of construction on the ICP mine and mill site.
 The project was subsequently placed on care and maintenance in May 2013 due to unfavourable market conditions.

 In 2014, the Company conducted internal technical updates on the ICP with the intention to produce cobalt chemicals in response to the projected bullish long-term demand for cobalt driven mainly by cobalt used in rechargeable battery applications.
-The Company commissioned a Preliminary Economic Assessment ("PEA") on the ICP in January 2015.
-Positive results of the PEA were announced on April 22, 2015 and a National Instrument 43-101 compliant Technical Report on the PEA was filed on SEDAR on May 8, 2015.
-All obligations, commitments, and permits related to the ICP are in good standing.
+The Company commissioned a Preliminary Economic Assessment ("PEA") on the ICP in January 2015 and its positive results announced on April 22, 2015.
+A National Instrument 43-101 compliant Technical Report on the PEA was filed on SEDAR on May 8, 2015.
+All obligations, commitments, and permits related to the ICP remain in good standing.